lelanthran/kubeka/SPECIFICATION.md

 ## MECHANISM
 The input files are parsed into an execution tree and the tree is linted to detect as many errors as possible.
+A linting failure prevents the daemon from proceeding.

 The input file is a simple list of `nodes`.
 A `node` must be one of many predefined types.
 A node contains a collection of variables which are